locize/blog/source/_posts/remix-i18next.md

       backend: locizeOptions
     })
     .then(() => {
-      // then hydrate your app wrapped in the RemixI18NextProvider return hydrate(
+      // then hydrate your app
+      return hydrate(
         <RemixBrowser />,
         document